DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Method

-\paragraph{Issue-2: Language Drift} The phenomenon of \textit{language drift} has been an observed problem in the language model literature~\cite{Lee2019CounteringLD,lu2020countering}, where a language model that is pre-trained on a large text corpus and later fine-tuned for a specific task progressively loses syntactic and semantic knowledge of the language as it learns to improve in the target task.
-To the best of our knowledge, we are the first to find a similar phenomenon affecting diffusion models.
-Since our text prompt contains both the [identifier] and [class noun], when a diffusion model is fine-tuned on a small set of subject images, we observe that it slowly forgets how to generate subjects of the same class and progressively forgets the class-specific prior and can not generate different instances of the class in question.
-Figure~\ref{fig:prior_preserving} (middle) shows some sample generated images of ``a dog" after fine-tuning the model on specific dog images.
-The results clearly show that the model loses the capability of generating generic dog images with naive fine-tuning.
+In our experience, the best results for maximum subject fidelity are achieved by fine-tuning all layers of the model.
+This includes fine-tuning layers that are conditioned on the text embeddings, which gives rise to the problem of \textit{language drift}.
+Language drift has been an observed problem in language models~\cite{Lee2019CounteringLD,lu2020countering}, where a model that is pre-trained on a large text corpus and later fine-tuned for a specific task progressively loses syntactic and semantic knowledge of the language.
+To the best of our knowledge, we are the first to find a similar phenomenon affecting diffusion models, where to model slowly forgets how to generate subjects of the same class as the target subject.

+Another problem is the possibility of \textit{reduced output diversity}.
+Text-to-image diffusion models naturally posses high amounts of output diversity.
+When fine-tuning on a small set of images we would like to be able to generate the subject in novel viewpoints, poses and articulations.
+Yet, there is a risk of reducing the amount of variability in the output poses and views of the subject (e.g. snapping to the few-shot views).
+We observe that this is often the case, especially when the model is trained for too long.

-\paragraph{Prior-Preservation Loss} We propose an autogenous class-specific prior-preserving loss to counter both the overfitting and language drift issues.
+To mitigate the two aforementioned issues, we propose an autogenous class-specific prior preservation loss that encourages diversity and counters language drift.
 In essence, our method is to supervise the model with its \textit{own generated samples}, in order for it to retain the prior once the few-shot fine-tuning begins.
+This allows it to generate diverse images of the class prior, as well as retain knowledge about the class prior that it can use in conjunction with knowledge about the subject instance.
 Specifically, we generate data $\bx_\text{pr}=\bxh(\bz_{t_1}, \bc_\text{pr})$ by using the ancestral sampler on the frozen pre-trained diffusion model with random initial noise $\bz_{t_1} \sim \mathcal{N}(\bzero, \bI)$ and conditioning vector $\bc_\text{pr} \defeq \Gamma(f(\text{"a [class noun]"}))$.
 The loss becomes: